Portfolio Image

 Email: banzhafw AT msu.edu

-Nathan Haut (he / him / his) Graduate Student
+Nathan Haut (he / him / his) Professor - Fixed Term

 My research is focused on developing active learning methods for genetic programming systems to reduce training data requirements for tasks such as symbolic regression, classification, and image segmentation.